shodiqimamp/MidTerm/README.md

 * [How To Run](#how-to-run-in-local)

 ## Database Structure
-The architectural database used in this project is `MongoDB`, this project have 3 Collection, videos, comments, and products.
+The architectural database used in this project is `MongoDB`, this project have 3 Collections, videos, comments, and products.

 ### Videos Collection
 ```